Tickets vs. Citations: What’s the Difference?

 Penalties and fines

-Whether you receive a penalty or fine for a ticket depends on the type of violation you commit, the severity of the offense, and the laws in your state.
-For example, DUIs and DWIs usually result in higher penalties than minor traffic infractions, such as driving five miles over the posted speed limit.
+Whether you receive a penalty or fine for a ticket depends on the type of violation you committed, the severity of the offense, and the laws in your state.
+For example, DUIs and DWIs usually result in higher penalties than minor traffic infractions, such as driving 5 mph over the posted speed limit.

 You’ll face penalties and fines corresponding to the severity of your violation, so a worse violation will lead to bigger consequences.
-For example, if you get a ticket for driving 25 miles over the speed limit, your state’s office or department of motor vehicles could suspend your license and propose potential jail time for reckless driving.
-Receiving a ticket for driving 10 miles over the speed limit, meanwhile, will likely only result in a fine.
+For example, if you get a ticket for driving 25 mph over the speed limit, your state’s office or department of motor vehicles (DMV) could suspend your license and propose potential jail time for reckless driving.
+Receiving a ticket for driving 10 mph over the speed limit, meanwhile, will likely only result in a fine.

 Good to know